 A customs declaration in the prescribed form (C63) is a requirement for clearance of imports.
-A customs Clean Report of Finding (CCRF) supports the prescribed form where the preshipment inspection is needed.
 Import duties are then paid or a bond guarantee executed if they satisfy all the requirements for entry for importation.
 Bond guarantees are required for temporary importation of goods, goods entered into a bonded warehouse, bonded factory, for transit or EPZ.
 In all cases the guarantees are discharged on application and production of proof that imports have been transited or entered into bonded factory as the case may be.